IsolateGPT: An Execution Isolation Architecture for LLM-Based Agentic Systems: Evaluation: Performance analysis

-Next, we evaluate the performance overheads incurred by \llmsys's secure isolation architecture by comparing it against \baseline, our baseline non-isolated LLM-based system. \llmsys mainly incurs overheads because the components introduced by \llmsys take additional time to execute.
+Next, we evaluate the performance overheads incurred by \llmsys by comparing it against \baseline, our baseline non-isolated LLM-based system. \llmsys mainly incurs overheads because the components introduced by \llmsys take additional time to execute and also because our prototype system is not optimized for performance.
 For performance evaluation, we rely on the same LangChain benchmarks~\cite{benchmarks} that we used for functionality evaluation.
 Additionally, in \llmsys if query resolution requires user permission, we automatically grant it.